 Release update checks

-Note: Sysdig does not support HTTP/S proxies for Sysdig platform components.
+Note: Sysdig does not support HTTP and HTTPS proxies for Sysdig platform components.

 Summary: Plan Proxy Support for Notification Channels, CloudWatch Metrics, Capture Storage

-In release #760 and newer of the Sysdig platform back-end, an option is available to configure outgoing HTTP/HTTPS connections to be made via proxy.
-This has been tested and supports outgoing web connections that are necessary to support the following features:
+In release #760 and newer of the Sysdig platform back-end, an option is available to configure outgoing HTTP/HTTPS connections via proxy.
+This has been tested and supports outgoing web connections needed to support the following features:

 Gathering of AWS CloudWatch data

-Proxied web connectivity to support authentication mechanisms (SAML.
-OpenID Connect, OAuth) are not supported at this time.
+Proxied web connectivity to support authentication mechanisms (Security Assertion Markup Language (SAML), OpenID Connect, OAuth) are not supported at this time.

 Configure Proxy Using JVM Options

-The proxy settings are configured via the JVM options passed to the Sysdig software components.
-JVM options can be added/appended at any time (with a required restart).
+The proxy settings are configured via the Java virtual machine (JVM) options passed to the Sysdig software components.
+JVM options can be added at any time, with a required restart.